Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

 Network topology
 ----------------

-    The public side of the network is 100 Mbits/sec (megabits per second).
-The private subnet is 1000 Mbits/sec.
+    The public side of the network is 100mbit/sec.
+The private subnet is 1000mbit/sec.
 Currently SP1, SP2 and SP3 are on the public network and the private subnet.
-Subsequently all internal communication between these 3 servers run at 1000 Mbits/sec.
-SP4 is not on the private 1000 Mbits/ sec network.
-It is only on the 100 Mbits/sec public network.
+Subsequently all internal communication between these 3 servers run at 1000mbit/sec.
+SP4 is not on the private 1000mbit/ sec network.
+It is only on the 100mbit/sec public network.

     In order to validate the above set-up we ran a series of `iperf`_ tests between the servers.